Getting your own models on Apherisπ

 pass

-Functions: TemplateπŸ”—
+Functions: Templateπ

-The final function you need to implement is the template function.
-This takes the payload provided by the user and populates configuration files required for Flare.
+function.
+This takes the payload provided by the user and populates configuration files required for FLARE.

-The input to template is the validated payload from the previous steps.
+is the validated payload from the previous steps.

 The output is a dictionary, whose keys are filenames within the job submission package, and whose values are the content that should go inside those files.
-The Secure Runtime will then write the files as defined in this dictionary, create the job package and submit it to Flare.
+The Secure Runtime will then write the files as defined in this dictionary, create the job package and submit it to FLARE.

 As a reminder, the basic form of a job package looks like this: